 We can’t contain our excitement about our e-bikes—but we can help contain your stuff, thanks to our specially designed and spacious bike baskets.
-Here’s how to get them attached:

 The box you received should include the following bits and pieces: